 GDPR forces organizations to ensure that all data is collected legally, and if companies don’t comply, there are strict repercussions such as large fines that can range well into the multi-millions.
 But GDPR has come somewhat under fire because it seems to be doing an adverse job at confining the power of large corporations.
 The strict regulations it enforces have actually pushed advertisers to give their business to tech giants they trust like Google and Facebook because they have the means to collect and process consumer data.
 As a result, smaller companies have found it harder to compete against larger corporations.

 Moving forward there will likely be more governmental measures that will be imposed upon data collection and digital targeting.
-However, data collection is essential for businesses that want to remain competitive well into the future, and failing to do so will only hinder their long-term success.
+However, data collection is essential for businesses who want to remain competitive well into the future and failing to do so will only hinder their long-term success.

 As advancements in technology become more innovative and as we progress further into this digitally sophisticated era, more and more companies will figure out different ways to capture, collect, and utilize our personal information.
 Sometimes this information is put to good use, but sometimes it can be unethical and raise some eyebrows.
 It’s important for us to find a balance, one that takes into consideration user concerns as well as marketing benefits.